iShape-Rust/iTriangle/iTriangle/README.md

 println!("centroids: {:?}", centroids);
 ```

-> 💡 Output: Triangle indices and vertices, where all triangles oriented in a **counter-clockwise** direction..
+> 💡 Output: Triangle indices and vertices, where all triangles oriented in a **counter-clockwise** direction.

----

-## Example: Triangulating Multiple Shapes Efficiently
+### Triangulating Multiple Shapes Efficiently

-If you need triangulate many shapes it's more efficient way is to use Triangulator
+If you need to triangulate many shapes, it is more efficient to use `Triangulator`.

 ```rust
 let contours = random_contours(100);